Fundamentals of Engineering (FE) Exam

 Where do I take the test?

 The FE Exam is offered at Pearson VUE testing centers throughout the country.
 The closest testing centers to Ithaca are located in Syracuse and Endicott (near Binghamton).
-If you are studying remotely or want to find a testing center in a different location, you can find one here.
+Remote and other testing center locations.

 How is the test structured?